kobertlam/Energy_ETF_RYE_Forecast/README.md

 Another important step in our multivariate model is to slice the data into multiple input data sequences with associated target values.
 Two variables, `sequence_length` and `pred_int` will be defined here with the option to modify for different model training.

-We have used the sliding windows algorithm, which moves a window step by step through the time series data, adding a sequence of `sequence_length` number of data points to the input data with each step.
-Then, the algorithm stores the target value (close) following this sequence by `pred_int` positions in a separate target dataset.
+We have used the sliding windows algorithm, which moves a window step by step through the time series data, adding a sequence of `sequence_length` number of data points to the train sequence (input data) with each step.
+Then, the algorithm stores the target value (close) following this train sequence by `pred_int` positions in a separate target value dataset.
 This process will repeat itself with the window and the target value pushed further until going through the entire time series data.
-Eventually, the algorithm will create a dataset with the input sequences (batches) and their corresponding target values.
+Eventually, the algorithm will create a dataset containing the train sequences (batches) and their corresponding target values.
 This process will be applied to both training and testing data.

 ![](Resources/batch.png)